First up, who are Ecksand?

 ecksand service

-Ecksand has some decent post-sale service, including a free resize and first cleaning of your ring.
 When you’re buying an engagement ring as a surprise, it’s very common that the size isn’t 100% correct, so knowing that Ecksand will resize it for you is a big plus.

-If you feel that the ring is not right for you, Ecksand returns are accepted within 10 days from the date of receiving the package (minus a 5% restocking fee).
-This isn’t great TBH – many retailers offer a 30 days, no questions asked return with no restocking fee.
+If you feel that the ring is not right for you at all, Ecksand accept returns within 10 days from the date of receiving the package (minus a 5% restocking fee).

 Ecksand Value For Money

-Buying a diamond ring is a big commitment – both financially and emotionally.
 So it’s important that you ensure sure that you are getting good value for money and aren’t spending more than you need to.
-After all, if you’re buying an engagement ring, it’s likely that you will have a wedding to pay for soon.

 ecksand value for money

-• Increase the carat weight of the diamond
+• Increase the carat weight of the diamond when buying from Ecksand.

-• Increase the quality of the diamond
+• Increase the quality of the diamond when buying from Ecksand.

-• Spend it on a really special proposal
+• Spend it on a really special proposal.

-• Put it towards your wedding cost
+• Put it towards your wedding cost.

 Or possibly all of this!